-Members' News - APRIL 2017
+Members' News - MAY 2017

 Club members may be interested in a retrospective of paintings by Carol Vine’s uncle in Kingston this spring and summer.
 It is called Road Trip: Across Canada with Alan C. Collier.
 Alan Collier was a member of the Club for forty years, and five of his portraits of Club Presidents grace our Foyer and Lounge.
 The show runs from April 29 to August 6 at the Agnes Etherington Art Centre at Queen’s University.

 George A Walker RCA is having a book launch " Images from the Neocerebellum " May 24 from 6 to 8 pm at Craft Ontario 1106 Queen St W Toronto M6J 1H9.
 ALC members are invited to join us for refreshments.
 George will be signing copies of his book.